-The Global Companies
+Global

 The U.S. asset management industry - both broker-dealers and asset managers - is highly competitive but fragmented.
-Both GRIL and SAM USA operate specialized "niche" businesses.
-GRIL provides brokerage services to clients focused on small capitalization stocks in the natural resource sector.
+Both SGRIL and SAM USA operate specialized "niche" businesses.
+SGRIL provides brokerage services to clients focused on small capitalization stocks in the natural resource sector.
 SAM USA offers a managed account program for investors seeking a personalized wealth management program focused on investments in natural resources.

-The Corporation believes that the specialized focus that both GRIL and SAM USA offer to clients is a distinct competitive advantage for both GRIL and SAM USA.
-Both of these companies look to increase their client bases through expanded marketing and sales efforts across selected geographic markets in the U.S.
+The Corporation believes that the specialized focus that both SGRIL and SAM USA offer to clients is a distinct competitive advantage for both SGRIL and SAM USA.
+Each of these companies seeks to increase its client base through expanded marketing and sales efforts across selected geographic markets in the U.S. In early 2016, SAM USA appointed Edward Coyne as Executive Vice President and National Sales Manager and opened a New York office, located at 100 Park Avenue.
+Mr. Coyne will lead the Corporation's U.S. sales team and will focus on building relationships across both institutional and advisory channels.
+The New York office will serve as a business development center and complement the Corporation's North American headquarters in Toronto.